-Mary Robinson was elected as Ireland's first female President from 1990 to 1997 and was a founding member of the Women of World Leaders Council.
+Mary Robinson was elected as Ireland's first female President from 1990 to 1997 and was a founding member of the Council of Women World Leaders.
 She served as the Chair of the Council from 2003-2009.

 She was born on 21 May 1944, in Ballina, Ireland.
 Robinson holds an M.A. and L.L.B. from Trinity College in Dublin.
 She was appointed Reid Professor of Criminal Law in Trinity College Dublin when she was 25 years of age.
 With her husband, Nicholas (married 1970) she founded the Irish Centre for European Law in 1988.

-Elected as a representative of the University of Dublin, she was a member of Seanad Éireann (Upper House of Parliament) 1969 -89.
-While in Parliament she served on the Joint Committee on EC Secondary Legislation (1973 – 89) and Chairman of its Social Affairs Sub-Committee (1977 – 87), Chairman of its Legal Affairs Committee (1987 – 89), and Joint Committee on Marital Breakdown (1983 – 85).
-She was a member of Dublin City Council 1979 to 1983.
+Elected as a representative of the University of Dublin, she was a member of Seanad Éireann (Upper House of Parliament) 1969-1989.
+While in Parliament she served on the Joint Committee on EC Secondary Legislation (1973–89) and as Chairman of its Social Affairs Sub-Committee (1977–87), Chairman of its Legal Affairs Committee (1987–89), and on the Joint Committee on Marital Breakdown (1983–85).
+She was a member of Dublin City Council from 1979 to 1983.

 Robinson resigned from the office of President on 12 September 1997, to take up the appointment as United Nations High Commissioner for Human Rights.
 As High Commissioner, Robinson changed the priorities of her office to emphasize the promotion of human rights at the national and regional levels; she was the first UNHCHR to visit China, and she also helped to improve the monitoring of human rights in Kosovo.